 And our approach to our gift is the same as Bruce stated, “It ain’t much but it’s all I got.”

-And we only hope that as the enemy of God is cracking the whip it doesn’t hit us right where it hurts.
+And we only hope that as those dissident voices are cracking the whip it doesn’t hit us right where it hurts.

-And compared to God’s vast array of resources our individual gifts are small.
+And compared to our unlimited potential our individual gifts may seem small.

 But are they really?